burgerga/INTOXICOM_Workshop_1/paper/paper.md

 | Iseult Lynch | Welcome to FIP.27.W.1 |
 | Penny Nymark | Data vs. metadata in an Adverse Outcome Pathway |

-To zoom in on the possible exploration of ELIXIR resources/tools/platforms as to the usefullness towards the toxicology research community, the first topic was the general FAIRification of research output (a guiding definition is found in [@citesForInformation:Houweling2023]).
+To zoom in on the possible exploration of ELIXIR resources/tools/platforms as to the usefulness towards the toxicology research community, the first topic was the general FAIRification of research output (a guiding definition is found in [@citesForInformation:Houweling2023]).
 A main aspect of this part of the workshop was around making data FAIR, considering the ambitions, and practical challenges.
 This part included a workshop discussion and writing a guidance document on making project reports more interoperable using compact identifiers.